gsheppar/Prisma-SD-WAN-ION-Reboot/README.md

-# Prisma SD-WAN ION Rebooting (Preview)
+# Prisma SD-WAN ION Rebooting (Preview - use at own risk)
-The purpose of this script is to rebooting an ION elemeent
+The purpose of this script is to reboot an ION elemeent

-If you use the name "ALL-IONS" it will reboot all IONs.
+If you use the name "ALL-IONS" it will reboot all IONs so be careful.

 #### License
 MIT